Oussamma642/PFE-gestion-d-un-centre-de-formation/README.md

 Each stream includes:
 - Year 1 and Year 2 modules
 - Multiple formative tests
-- A practical exam and a theoretical exam per year
+- A practical exam and a theoretical exam per module
 - Automated generation of end‑of‑year performance reports

 This system streamlines data entry, grading, and results production for instructors and administrators.